python-sdbus/python-sdbus/docs/asyncio_quick.rst

 While method calls are async there is a inherit timeout timer for any method call.

-To return an error to caller you need to raise exception which has a :py:exc:`DbusFailedError` as base.
+To return an error to caller you need to raise exception which has a :py:exc:`.DbusFailedError` as base.
 Regular exceptions will not propagate.

 See :doc:`/exceptions`.